openlayers/ol-mapbox-style/PUBLISHING.md

 ### Merge the release branch

+Create a pull request

+    git push origin release-v2.10.0

-Create a pull request and merge the release branch.
+and merge the release branch.
 This allows for any final review of upgrade notes or other parts of the changelog.

 ### Publish to npm